Criminal Defense Attorney in St. Clair, MO

 • Class D Misdemeanor – a fine of up to $500

-The classification of a misdemeanor can also be enhanced in certain cases.
-However, you can often avoid jail time for misdemeanors and instead agree to a period of supervision known as probation.
+Similar to felonies, sentencing for a misdemeanor can be enhanced in certain cases.
+However, in misdemeanor cases your defense attorney can often help you avoid serving jail time in favor of a period of supervision known as probation.
 You may also be required to meet additional requirements as a condition of your probation, such as community service or competition of a substance abuse rehabilitation program.

 Misdemeanors are not to be taken lightly, but are not as serious as felony convictions and a good criminal defense attorney can help you get an outcome that is minimally disruptive to your life and allows you to move forward in a positive light.
-Call Combs Law Group today at (314) 900-HELP to discuss your case and your options with a defense attorney near St. Clair, MO now.
+Call Combs Waterkotte today at (314) 900-HELP to discuss your case and your options with a defense attorney near St. Clair, MO now.

 Fixing Traffic Tickets In St. Clair, MO

-Did you know that Combs Law Group can also help you resolve traffic tickets and other traffic law matters?
-Even if you have not been accused of committing a criminal act, our defense attorneys in the St. Clair, MO area can help you through our expert traffic ticket legal services.
+Did you know Combs Waterkotte also handles traffic tickets and other aspects of traffic law?
+Even if you have not been accused of committing a criminal act, our St. Clair-based defense attorneys can help you through our expert traffic law services.
 Affordable and effective as attorneys against traffic tickets, do not let our record of success in difficult criminal cases intimidate you or dissuade you from hiring us for top traffic ticket legal representation.

-In addition to criminal defense law for Missouri state felonies and misdemeanors, federal crimes and traffic tickets, the leading St. Clair, MO area attorneys of Combs Law Group have the skill and expertise you need from your lawyer in any criminal or personal injury case.
+In addition to criminal defense law for Missouri state felonies and misdemeanors, federal crimes and traffic tickets, the leading St. Clair, MO area attorneys of Combs Waterkotte have the skill and expertise you need from your lawyer in any criminal or personal injury case.
 Learn more about the types of cases we win below.

-Hire Your St. Clair, MO Criminal Defense Attorney Now | Combs Law Group
+Hire Your St. Clair, MO Criminal Defense Attorney Now | Combs Waterkotte